 This is a Y DNA haplogroup project.
 Actively participating involves Y SNP testing.
 SNP testing is required to be assigned to a subgrouping.

 Thank you for your consideration.
-Please review the Results web page.
-If you have specific questions please post on the Activity Feed discussion group at https://www.familytreedna.com/groups/walsh/activity-feed
+Please review the Results web page. https://www.familytreedna.com/groups/walsh/about/results

 More about SNPs